MITLibraries/solenoid/docs/README.md

 If for some reason you wanted to set it up from scratch, you'd need to do the following:
 * Set up a Heroku instance associated with your repository (https://devcenter.heroku.com/articles/deploying-python)
+* Provision the following apps:
+  * Postgres
+  * Quotaguard Static
+  * Newrelic
+    * This is optional - you can live on the edge if you don't like logging - but if you don't have it, you need to edit the Procfile to take out the newrelic run-program parts
+  * Papertrail
+    * Also optional if you are from the YOLO school of devops
 * `heroku config:set DJANGO_SECRET_KEY=<a secret key>`
   * Can be anything; a 50-character random string is reasonable.
 * `heroku config:set DJANGO_SETTINGS_MODULE=solenoid.settings.heroku`